shrysr/hugo-sr/content/post/website-setup-apr-2020.md

   hugo-pull-deploy.sh
 </div>

 {{< figure src="/ox-hugo/2020-04-09_09-28-19_CleanShot 2020-04-09 at 09.28.06.png" caption="Figure 1: A picture of how my my current Emacs setup looks like.
 The window on the left is the Org document where I type content.
 The top right window is a file explorer in case I want to inspect the markdown export.
 The bottom right window is the on-going Hugo server.
-Alternatively, I can eschew the file explorer windows a nice Treemacs workspace (which is usually how I roll)." >}}
+Alternatively, I can eschew the file explorer windows for a nice Treemacs workspace (which is usually how I roll)." >}}

 > I use the excellent ox-hugo package to maintain my entire blog in a
 > single Org file.
 Any screenshots or pictures are simply added via drag